firefox35/heavenly-wines/README.md

 - Home Screen Image

-  - The user is shown with an introduction of electricity flowing through the screen needed to be Konnect to the game.
+  - The user is shown with an introduction of a view of the countryside with food, a bottle and two glasses of wine.

 - Home Screen Description

-  - The user is shown a screen with general rules of the game and where to enter the person and submit to enter the game.
+  - The user is shown a screen with a brief description of the website with different links on the header and footer to other screens.

     ![Home Screen](static/images/hw-homepage.PNG)